lunatask/lunatask/README.md

 #### Designed For Your Mac

-Our desktop app is designed to run on macOS.
+The desktop app is designed to run on macOS.
 Support for other platforms and mobile apps might be added later but the goal is to figure out and polish the best productivity workflow on macOS first.

 #### Opinionated, but..

-We want to equip the app with the tools we find useful for you to pick which ones work for you so you can find, create and customize your workflow.
+I want to equip the app with the tools I find useful for you to pick which ones work for you so you can find and customize your perfect workflow.
 You know yourself the best.

 ## Productivity Techniques